nubot-nudt/TSCM/README.md

  ```shell
 self.parser.add_argument('---split', type=str, default='test', help='Split to use', choices=['val', 'test'])
 ```
-You can run [pre-trained models](https://www.dropbox.com/scl/fo/c7why2nf82gn1ffv6dsr7/h?rlkey=7ariswrhfecaezjh0xz40599i&dl=0).
-The teacher_triplet/ckpt.pth.tar in the code needs to be changed to the appropriate name.
+You can run [pre-trained models](https://www.dropbox.com/scl/fo/c7why2nf82gn1ffv6dsr7/h?rlkey=7ariswrhfecaezjh0xz40599i&dl=0). **The teacher_triplet/ckpt.pth.tar in the code needs to be changed to the appropriate name**.

 If this pre-training model doesn't work or you need more pre-training models, please contact me in Issue.
 ```shell